Canada-Japan Economic Partnership Agreement Negotiations

 Frequently Asked Questions

 Why is Canada engaging in free trade negotiations with Japan?

 - Liberalizing trade in goods and services with Japan will allow Canadian businesses to take advantage of the full range of opportunities offered in the Japanese market.

 - A comprehensive agreement will also contribute to growth in two-way investment, and growth in investments helps to build a stronger Canadian economy.

 - By reducing tariffs, improving market access, enhancing cooperation and facilitating trade, an EPA with Japan will open up new market opportunities for Canadian businesses and SMEs and help them be more competitive in the Japanese market.

 - An EPA with Japan would put in place the right conditions for Canadian businesses to increase their footprint in the Asia-Pacific region, using Japan as a platform to penetrate new, high-growth markets.

 Which sectors are likely to benefit from a free trade agreement with Japan?

 - A comprehensive agreement will allow Canadian exporters of goods and services to take advantage of the full range of market opportunities in Japan, Canada’s fourth largest merchandise export market and our second largest trading partner in Asia.

 - A comprehensive agreement will contribute to growth in two-way investment.
-Japan is currently Canada’s largest source of job-creating investment from Asia, at more than $12 billion in 2011.
+Japan is currently Canada’s largest source of job-creating investment from Asia, at more than $17 billion at the end of 2013.

 - An agreement is expected to strengthen bilateral trade and investment opportunities in many areas of interest to Canada, including agri-food products and natural resources.